 The process of taking your dog or cat to Switzerland is very similar to that of the European Union, with some additions as below.

-The following breeds of dog are recognized as dangerous dogs and cannot be imported into Switzerland:
+The following breeds of dog are recognised as dangerous dogs and cannot be imported into Switzerland:

 All hybrids and mixes of these breeds that have at least 10% of their bloodlines.